Voldrix/Fail1Ban/README.md

 301 and 404 issue two (silent) warnings before banning on the third attempt.

 Only the last 16 warnings are remembered.\
-These rules are very simple, and easy for you to add your own custom tailored to your web logs.
+These rules are very simple, and easy for you to add your own custom tailored to your web logs.\
+You may want to omit API responses from these logs to prevent false positives.

 ## Configs
 ### Nginx config